anonimitoraf/skerrick/README.md

 >   the smallest bit.
 >   _"there's not a skerrick of food in the house"_

-## :warning: IMPORTANT :warning:
+## :warning: DISCLAIMERS :warning:
-THIS PROJECT IS IN ALPHA STATE!
+* THIS PROJECT IS IN ALPHA STATE!
 I WOULD APPRECIATE IT IF YOU REPORT ANY BUGS/ISSUES YOU FIND.
 MAYBE EVEN CONTRIBUTE PATCHES/FIXES IF YOU HAVE THE TIME ;)
+* The code is currently very messy and not well-written.
+I just wanted to get a working prototype out of the door as quickly as I could.
+I will be improving the implementation over time.
+Feel free to give me suggestions if you have any!

 ## Why should I care?